HackSlash581/LAMDAQuest/PreCodingTasks.md

 1.  **Revised Game concept**
 2.  **Market Analysis**

   Minecraft modding is very popular.
 This is the ultimate mod.
+It allows for in-game modding while playing, and modding is part of the challenge of the game.
 3.  **Technical Analysis**
 4.  **Art**